adnan4498/Find-Jobs-Project/README.md

 - JobType dropdowns and Role buttons are used to search jobs; keyword search was skipped due to similar data.
 - Fonts are preloaded in `index.html` for faster rendering and reduced load time.
 - Used `manualChunks` in `vite.config.js` to split React and Ant Design into separate bundles for better caching and performance.
-- Design was based on a 1440px layout; for screens below 1440px, I carefully adjusted the design to best match the original while maintaining usability."
+- Figma design was 1440px so below screens are styled custom carefully, to match the original sample